Admissions Process & Interviews

 To apply, it is required that you use the American Medical College Application Service (AMCAS) website.

 - Select the “Combined M.D./Ph.D. program” at the “The Long School of Medicine at UT Health San Antonio.”

 - The AMCAS application is the only application that you need to complete in order to be considered for admissions into our M.D./Ph.D. program.
 The deadline is November 1st.
 We participate in AMCAS Letters service, and thus, there is no need to send additional letters of recommendation beyond those selected in AMCAS.

-- Please note that if you want also to be considered for admissions into the M.D. program at UT School of Medicine San Antonio, you must submit an application using the TMDSAS applicationsystem prior to the M.D. program deadline of October 1.
+- Please note that if you want also to be considered for admissions into the M.D. program at UT School of Medicine San Antonio, you must submit a separate application using the TMDSAS application system prior to the M.D. program deadline of October 1.
 In this case, you should check the box that indicates that you also submitted an AMCAS M.D./Ph.D. application.

 - There is currently no secondary application.

 - After submission of the AMCAS application, applicants may submit additional information of significance such as publications, presentations, awards, or the result of an additional MCAT score.
-These submissions should be sent electronically to the MSTP Director.
+These submissions should be emailed to the MSTP.

 How to be a Competitive Applicant

 - The STX-MSTP seeks individuals who have demonstrated a passion for biomedical research.
-This passion must be described clearly in the M.D./Ph.D. essay.
+This passion must be described clearly in the M.D./Ph.D. essay portion of the application.